 Canine distemper virus

-Canine distemper is one of the most severe and contagious diseases of dogs, but not just dogs — it can affect other animals, ranging from raccoons to skunks.
+Canine distemper is one of dogs’ most severe and contagious diseases, but not just dogs — it can affect other animals, ranging from raccoons to skunks.
 It is transmitted through sneezing and contaminated food and water bowls.

-To date, there is no treatment for this disease.
-That is what makes the vaccine even more essential.
+There is no treatment for this disease to date, which makes the distemper vaccine even more essential.

 Canine parvovirus

-Parvovirus is very contagious, too, and while it does affect dogs of all ages, it is especially deadly in puppies.
+Parvovirus is very contagious, too.
+While it affects dogs of all ages, it is especially deadly in puppies.
 All dogs younger than four months are at a higher risk of developing a more severe form.

 This virus attacks the digestive tract.
 Clinically, dogs infected with parvovirus show vomiting, profuse and bloody diarrhea, fever, and lethargy.
 Most dogs die because they get severely dehydrated since they lose so many liquids and have no time to replenish them.

-As is the case with Canine distemper, this disease also has no specific treatment.
+As with Canine distemper, this disease also has no specific treatment.
 Repeated vaccination guarantees immunity against it.

 Canine adenovirus-2

 Canine adenovirus-2 causes infectious hepatitis, a viral disease that affects the kidneys, liver, lungs, spleen, and even the dog’s eyes.
-Even though the virus has nothing in common with the same pathogen that causes hepatitis in people, some of the symptoms are similar.
+Although the virus has nothing in common with the pathogen that causes hepatitis in people, some of the symptoms are similar.

-A dog with infectious hepatitis will show vomiting, jaundice, pain around the liver, and an extended abdomen, in general.
-To date, there is no treatment available, so once again, the vaccine can prevent this potentially deadly condition.
+A dog with infectious hepatitis will show vomiting, jaundice, pain around the liver, and an extended abdomen in general.
+To date, no treatment is available so that the vaccine can prevent this potentially deadly condition.

 Rabies virus

 Rabies needs no introduction.
 Most people know that it is zoonotic, meaning that it can be transmitted from animals to humans.
-While the chances of your dog catching rabies from another pooch or even a wild animal nowadays are very slim, you could still run into problems if you choose to skip this vaccination.
+While the chances of your dog catching rabies from another puppy or even a wild animal nowadays are slim, you could still face problems if you skip this vaccination.

-If you want to avoid any legal problems, in case your dog ends up biting someone, you should vaccinate your dog against rabies.
+If you want to avoid any legal problems in case your dog bites someone, you should vaccinate it against rabies.

 Optional vaccinations

-Not every dog has to be vaccinated against every disease that exists.
-Some canine vaccinations can be administered depending on a set of factors, such as the pet’s age, medical history, travel habits, lifestyle, or the environment where they live.
+Not every dog has to be vaccinated against every disease.
+Some canine vaccinations can be administered depending on the pet’s age, medical history, travel habits, lifestyle, or environment.

-For example, if you ever want to travel and you’re looking to take your Fido to a boarding facility, you should make sure that your pet is vaccinated against kennel cough.
+For example, if you ever want to travel and you’re looking to take your Fido to a boarding facility, you should ensure your pet is vaccinated against kennel cough.

 Here is a list of optional vaccines.
-It doesn’t hurt to consider them, even if you think that your dog has little to no chance of being exposed to any of the pathogens.
+Even if your dog has little to no chance of being exposed to any pathogens, it doesn’t hurt to consider them.

 - Leptospira species